learnlatex/learnlatex.github.io/en/lesson-07.md

 these are used a lot, so they are worth being aware of.

-The most obvious thing to set is the `width` or the `height` of an image, which are often given relative to the `\textwidth` and `\textheight`.
+The most obvious thing to set is the `width` or the `height` of an image, which are often given relative to the `\textwidth` or `\linewidth` and `\textheight`.
+The difference between `\textwidth` and `\linewidth` is subtle and often the result is the same. `\textwidth` is the width of the text block on the physical page, whereas `\linewidth` is the _current_ width, which might locally be different (the difference is most obvious with the class option `twocolumn`).
 LaTeX will automatically scale the image so that the aspect ratio stays correct.

 ```latex